OGGM/oggm/docs/index.rst

 The model builds upon `Marzeion et al., (2012)`_ and intends to become a global scale, modular, and open source model for glacier dynamics.
 The model accounts for glacier geometry (including contributory branches) and includes a simple (yet explicit) ice dynamics module.
-It can simulate past and future mass-balance, volume and geometry of any glacier in a fully automated workflow.
+It will be able to simulate past and future mass-balance, volume and geometry of any glacier in a fully automated workflow.
 We rely exclusively on publicly available data for calibration and validation.